Entocort side effects and drug information

 - If you have diabetes or high blood sugar, monitor your blood sugar carefully.

 - Measles and chickenpox are hazardous for patients who are taking the drug.
 Stay away from anyone with measles or chickenpox if you haven’t had these illnesses before.
 In case you are exposed to measles or chickenpox, consult your doctor immediately.
+He or she may give your information on how to deal with this situation.

 - Avoid grapefruit and grapefruit juice.